-We’ve spent many a road trip, exploring our neighbour to the south.
 While we’ve fallen in love with Paris, and soaked up the sun on the French Riviera, our favourite French destinations aren’t the typical first stops on the tourist trail.
-Today we share how we fell in love with our top five cities in France, to inspire your own French holiday.
+Here are our top five cities in France, to inspire your own French holiday.

 We spent our days exploring different sites around Provence and taking long, wine-soaked lunches in the shade.
 In the evening, we wandered the nearly deserted streets of Avignon, emptied after the tour buses pulled away for the day.
 We found small, cozy restaurants, filled with locals, and ate until we could barely waddle back to our hotel.
 In short, it was the perfect long-weekend getaway.